Jamie Akers

 As a continuo player Jamie has worked for major opera companies, English National Opera, Welsh National Opera, Opera North, Glynebourne, Longborough Festival Opera and Innsbruck Festival Opera and orchestras and chamber groups including The Scottish, Irish and English Chamber Orchestras, Northern Sinfonia, the Royal Scottish National Orchestra, The Ulster Orchestra, The Essen Philharmonie, The Scottish Ensemble, with trumpeter Alison Balsom, and ventured into indie folk-rock with Damon Albarn.

-Jamie has performed on numerous recordings; a few film soundtracks; several theatrical stages, including Shakespeare’s Globe Theatre and the Barbican, and broadcast for the BBC, France Musique and RTE Lyric, Ireland, and has been an artist in residence with the renowned Scottish Ensemble.
+Jamie has performed on numerous recordings; a few film soundtracks; several theatrical stages, including Shakespeare’s Globe Theatre and the Barbican, and broadcast for the BBC, France Musique, WDR (Germany) and RTE Lyric, Ireland, and has been an artist in residence with the renowned Scottish Ensemble.

 Although concentrating on performing and teaching, Jamie has expanded his repertoire considerably through research, exploring the domestic music making of Samuel Pepys and his ‘musical secretary’ Cesare Morelli, the polyphony of Scottish Renaissance composer David Peebles; the use of Scottish melodies by European guitarist composers at the beginning of the 19th century and the works of neglected women guitarist composers of the 19th century.
 This research has resulted in several solo recordings including: Thesaurus Harmonicus, European lute music released in 2012 and available through this website, The Soldier's Return, romantic guitar music associated with Scotland available on Resonus Classics; Le Donne e la Chitarra: Music for guitar by 19th century women composers, released in November 2018 on the Drama Musica label, featuring premiere recordings of works by Emilia Giuliani, Catharina Pratten and Athénaïs Paulian and The Poor Branch: solo guitar music by Ukrainian born composer Ivan Klinger.